Kim Kardashian Explains Why Kylie & Khloé Haven't Confirmed Their Pregnancies

 Kylie Jenner and Khloé Kardashian still haven't confirmed or denied the reports that they're both pregnant.
-But Kim Kardashian is finally speaking out about the pregnancy rumors — sort of.
+But Kim Kardashian is finally speaking out about the pregnancy rumours — sort of.

 Kardashian appeared on The Ellen DeGeneres Show Wednesday, and the host did her best to get whatever information about the pregnancies that she could glean from the reality star.
 If you'll recall, DeGeneres tried a similar tactic with Kris Jenner earlier this month.
 "You have lots of pregnant children right now," she casually told the Kardashian/Jenner matriarch, hoping for a response that might give some clues.
 Jenner was an expert at avoidance tactics, though, and she didn't confirm or deny any of the reports.